andbeck/microbiome_lifehistory/README.md

 Contains two data files: life history data and micribiome OTU data Contains two script files: life history analysis and microbiome community composition analyisis

+To use: launch RStudio using the microbiome_lh.RProj file open either or both .R files from the files tab check to make sure packages are installed on your machine run code at will

+Running on R4.0.2 @ 25.08.2020